“Let now these intimations come

 In sum, the theory is that a belief system like Anthroposophy is built on illusions that are caused by the way our minds naturally, but imperfectly, function.

 But where does this leave us?
 The only thing we can conclude about our bias in favor of supernatural beliefs is that it has been useful to us, strengthening us to face the vicissitudes of life.
 But we do not know — rationally, sensibly, based on clear evidence — that our various supernatural or occult beliefs are true.
 Indeed, if we force ourselves to think rationally, we may realize that we have no good reason to accept such beliefs.
 Consider the implications.
 What if the spiritual powers we appeal to and try to use don’t actually exist?
 What if we have simply made them up, unconsciously, because of the way our brains tend to work?
 In that case, raising children in an atmosphere of magic and mysticism — such as the occultism underlying Waldorf education — means leading them astray, teaching them things for which we have no real evidence.
+We lead them not into the light of truth but into the shadows of falsehood.

 One still larger implication also needs to be faced.
 If there is no rational reason to accept Anthroposophy, the same argument might be applied to all other supernatural systems, including orthodox religions.
 This is worth considering, long and hard, in one’s most solemn and reverent meditations.
 But we needn’t reject all religion in order to see the problems inherent in Steiner’s doctrines.
 My purpose is not to assail any mainstream faith.
 If you are a devout adherent of such a faith, your beliefs are a matter between you and your God — no one else should attempt to intrude into this most private sphere.
 So I would simply say this.
 An important distinction can be drawn between established religion, on the one hand, and superstition, occultism, and hocus-pocus, on the other.
 Steiner’s doctrines distinctly fall into the latter category.
 If great faiths such as Judaism and Christianity do not arise from human self-deception, heretical creeds like Anthroposophy almost certainly do.